JakeSteam/blog-personal/_posts/2024-10-03-android-games-september-2024.md

 ## #4: [Idle Space Soldier](https://play.google.com/store/apps/details?id=com.RubbleGames.IdleSpaceSoldier)

-This sidescrolling autoshooter entered early access [in late September], and I downloaded mostly for the appearance and setting.
+This sidescrolling autoshooter entered early access in late September, and I downloaded mostly for the appearance and setting.
 It's a pretty basic incremental, but I'm a big fan of the overall retro-y sci-fi-y aesthetic, it reminds me of old Game Boy Advance games!
 Whilst it seems a bit bare bones for now, it definitely has potential.

 ### Review